-If your baby seems comfortable during a feed and does not spit-up excessively after feeds, there is no reason why you need to burp him/her more frequently.
+If your baby seems comfortable during a feed and does not spit up excessively after feeds, there is no reason why you need to burp them more frequently.

-The reason why breastfed babies typically need to be burped less is that they swallow less air while feeding than bottle-fed babies do.
-But, if a mother has a fast milk let-down reflex, or she produces an overabundance of milk, her baby may struggle to keep up with the flow of her milk, resulting in choking, gulping, and swallowing of air while nursing.
+Breastfed babies typically need to be burped less because they swallow less air while feeding than bottle-fed babies do.
+But, if a mother has a fast milk let-down reflex or she produces an overabundance of milk, her baby may struggle to keep up with the flow of her milk, resulting in choking, gulping, and swallowing of air while nursing.
 Also, babies with acid reflux may need to be burped more often to ease their discomfort.

-If you notice that your baby is feeling uncomfortable while feeding, or after feedings, you may need to burp him/her more often.
+If you notice that your baby is uncomfortable while feeding or after feedings, you may need to burp them more often.
 But remember crying, to a certain extent, is developmental.
-It is normal for your baby to cry at times and it is also normal for your baby to have gas, as their digestive systems are continually changing and maturing.
+It is normal for your baby to cry at times, and it is also normal for your baby to have gas, as their digestive systems are continually changing and maturing.

-This means that your baby doesn't need to burp, and that is okay, as long as your baby seems happy and content.
+This means that your baby doesn't need to burp, which is okay as long as your baby seems happy and content.

 Why Do Babies Need to Be Burped?

-Burping can also be used to wake your baby if he/she falls asleep at the breast.
-Other ways to keep your baby awake for feedings.
+Burping can also wake your baby if they fall asleep at the breast—other ways to keep your baby awake for feedings.

 When Should You Burp Your Baby?

-As mentioned above, you can burp your baby at intervals during a feeding session, or after a breastfeeding session.
-It is best to wait until your baby stops actively sucking before you burp him/her.
+As mentioned above, you can burp your baby at intervals during a feeding session or after a breastfeeding session.
+It is best to wait until your baby stops actively sucking before burping them.

-Sometimes, babies may wake up crying - it is possible that your baby may still have some air stuck from a previous feeding.
-You might find that as soon as the air is released, he/she falls right to sleep again.
+Sometimes, babies may wake up crying - your baby may still have some air stuck from a previous feeding.
+You might find that they fall asleep again as soon as the air is released.

 Babies also swallow air when they cry.
-Babies who have colic, cry a lot and will, therefore, need to be burped more often.
+Babies with colic cry a lot and need to be burped more often.